grafana/grafana/docs/sources/administration/provisioning.md

 ## Alert Notification Channels

-Alert Notification Channels can be provisioned by adding one or more yaml config files in the [`provisioning/notifiers`](/administration/configuration/#provisioning) directory.
+Alert Notification Channels can be provisioned by adding one or more YAML config files in the [`provisioning/notifiers`](/administration/configuration/#provisioning) directory.

 Each config file can contain the following top-level fields: